Office of the Chief Financial Officer (OCFO)

 Freedom of Information Act

 The Freedom of Information Act (FOIA) provides that any person has the right to request access to federal agency records or information.
-Like all federal agencies, the Department of Labor (DOL) is required under FOIA to disclose records requested in writing by any person.
+Like all federal agencies, the U.S. Department of Labor (DOL) is required under FOIA to disclose records requested in writing by any person.
 However, agencies may withhold information pursuant to nine exemptions and three exclusions contained in the statute.
 FOIA applies only to federal agencies and does not create a right of access to records held by Congress, the courts, or by state or local government agencies.

 If you believe that OCFO maintains the records you are seeking, you may submit a written FOIA request to:

 200 Constitution Ave NW

 Washington, DC 20210

 If you wish to make a FOIA request via e-mail, please send it to email@example.com.
 Please use the link below if you are unsure of how to make a FOIA request.
 We encourage the public to explore OCFO's and DOL's websites to see if the information you seek is already available published online.